howerj/cdb/readme.md

 	+5,5:hello->world

-Note that zero length keys and values are valid, and that duplicate keys are allowed, even keys with the same value, a key with the specified value is created for each duplicate, just like a non-duplicate key.
+Note that zero length keys and values are valid, and that duplicate keys are allowed, even keys with the same value.
+A key with the specified value is created for each duplicate, just like a non-duplicate key.

 Looking up values in the created database: